refi64/stratos/lib/drizzle/README.md

 are called) before any actions are.
 If you want to invoke a controller method *after* actions are attached, override `void onReady()`.

+One more important note: in addition to listening for an event with the proper name like `click`, it also listens to a custom event `drizzle:EVENT_NAME`, e.g.
+`drizzle:click`.
+This can be used to forward events of the original type without invoking any other event handlers; in particular, it's utilized to "stael" click events from being handled by the Wiz framework used with Stadia and instead giving them to Drizzle.
+It is expected that the `CustomEvent` instances passed to this have their `detail` set to the original, forwarded event.

 ### The `attach` action

 A special, synthesized DOM event is available called "attach", which is invoked